Elbow and Shoulder Specialist Zurich ▷ Prof. Dr Karl Wieser

 Experienced Elbow Specialist in Switzerland

 The elbow joint is also vulnerable and exposed to high stress during sports and physical work.
 Dislocations and fractures are common.
 Fractures close to the joint that lead to dislocations must accordingly be surgically straightened and stabilized.
-PD Dr Wieser has great expertise in the field of elbow surgery.
+Prof. Dr Wieser has great expertise in the field of elbow surgery.

 Elbow arthroscopy is performed to assess and treat the interior of the joint including mucosal folds as well as cartilage condition and shape.
 To do this, a thin metal tube with a built-in lens system is inserted into the elbow joint through a small incision.